anastassiavybornova/bike-node-planner/docs/step06_run_evaluation.md

 * `stats_evaluation.json`: summary statistics for each evaluation layer (for point layers: number of points within/outside of distance threshold; for polygon layers: length of network within/outside of polygon layer)
 * `stats_slope.json`: length and slope for each segment, plus minimum, maximum, and average threshold for entire network
 * `stats_network.json`: number of nodes and edges; number of disconnected components; degrees for all nodes

+## `script08.py`: Export map layouts

+script08 exports map layouts to `results/plots/*_qgis.png`.
+After running the script, the folder will contain a number of maps with the results of the network evaluation.
+To customize the number of exported maps and which layers to include in each map, update `layout_dict` in script08.
+Each dictionary item creates a new map export.
+The dictionary key specifies the map name, while the lists in the dictionary values refers to names of the layers included in each map.